devopsfranco/retirement/JS-REBUILD-DOCUMENTATION.md

    - Verify that the code adheres to JavaScript best practices.

 ### 10. **Documentation**
-   - Update project documentation to reflect the switch to JavaScript.
+   - Update project documentation to reflect the migration to Solana/Anchor.
-   - Remove references to TypeScript in README and other documentation files.
+   - Emphasize the decision to retain TypeScript for its benefits in the current framework.

 ---